aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/icssmediarule/insertrule/_index.md

 ---
 title: ICSSMediaRule.InsertRule
 second_title: Aspose.HTML for .NET API Reference
-description: ICSSMediaRule method.
+description: ICSSMediaRule InsertRule method.
 The insertRule method of the CSSGroupingRule interface adds a new CSS rule to a list of CSS rules
 type: docs
 weight: 40
 url: /net/aspose.html.dom.css/icssmediarule/insertrule/